How to Buy a Bike for your Child

 Buying a Bike for a Growing Child

-It seems like your children are constantly growing!
+Children are constantly growing!
 You dress them in the morning and in the afternoon it looks like their clothes have shrunk.
 How are you supposed to buy a bike for a kid when they won’t stay the same size?

 Although buying a bike that your child can “grow into” might seem like an economical choice, there are some major disadvantages when trying to cut costs when purchasing a bike for your kid.

 - Safety: If your child cannot touch the ground when standing over the top tube or cannot comfortably reach the handlebars or brakes, then the bike is not safe for them to ride.
-He or she will not be able to adequately control, stop and steer the bike.
+They will not be able to adequately control, stop and steer the bike.
 Likewise, if a bike is too small for your child you will notice they are hitting their knees on their handlebars and look crunched on the bike.
 A bike that is too small can seem out-of-control and unstable.

 - Comfort: Although kids are a bit more resilient than adults sometimes, think about what it would be like to ride a bike that did not fit properly.
 If you are not comfortable, you are less likely to ride the bike.
 The same goes for your child.
-You want cycling to be enjoyable so that you can all ride together, but if your child is riding a bike that doesn’t fit him/her it will not be quite as fun for them.
+You want cycling to be enjoyable so that you can all ride together, but if your child is riding a bike that doesn’t fit, it will not be quite as fun for them.

 If you do not have the extra funds to buy a new bike every year (who does?) there are some great ways to save money while still giving your child a fun and safe bicycle.
 Many bike shops will sell used bikes and offer a little trade-in money that could go toward your next bike purchase for your child.
-And, keep in mind that as one kid grows out of a bike, there is always another child growing into that size bike… even if it is not your own.
+Keep in mind that as one kid grows out of a bike, there is always another child growing into that size bike… even if it is not your own.
 Make friends with other parents in your biking community or donate your child’s gently used bicycle to someone who really needs it.

 Buying a Bike as a Gift